Funding and investments through the EIC Fund for individual start-ups and small companies to develop and scale up game changing innovations

 The EIC Accelerator provides substantial financial support with:

-- investments (direct equity investments) of up to €15 million managed by the EIC Fund for scale up and other relevant costs.
+- investments (direct equity investments or quasi-equity such as convertible loans) of up to €15 million managed by the EIC Fund for scale up and other relevant costs.
 Companies working on technologies of strategic European interest can apply for EIC investments of more than €15 million.

 In addition, EIC selected companies receive coaching, mentoring, access to investors and corporates, and many other opportunities as part of the EIC community.